 Under the federal Endangered Species Act, Chinook salmon were listed as a threatened species in March 1999, and bull trout were listed as a threatened species in November 1999.
 Additionally, Lake Sammamish kokanee are a species of high importance to the City and region.
-These fish and listings emphasize the need for continued focus on effectively managing storm and surface water through the City's regulations, policies, projects and programs to protect Lake Sammamish.
+These fish and listings emphasize the need for continued focus on effectively managing storm and surface water through the City's regulations, policies, projects and programs.

-- Objective G.4.1 Preserve and protect habitat that supports Lake Sammamish kokanee salmon and other threatened salmonid species. - Action G.4.1.A Provide active staff membership to support the Kokanee Work Group (KWG) in its efforts to improve habitat and remove fish passage barriers for Lake Sammamish kokanee salmon. - Action G.4.1.B Provide active staff membership to support the WRIA 8 in its efforts to improve habitat for Chinook salmon.
+Objective G.4.1 Preserve and protect habitat that supports Lake Sammamish kokanee salmon and other threatened salmonid species.
+A Action G.4.1.A Provide active staff membership to support the Kokanee Work Group (KWG) in its efforts to improve habitat and remove fish passage barriers for Lake Sammamish kokanee salmon.
+Action G.4.1.B Provide active staff membership to support the WRIA 8 in its efforts to improve habitat for Chinook salmon.
+Objective G.4.2 .2 Conduct habite recovery. at improvement projects that support salmon Action G.4.2.A Review and map culverts for fish passage on fish- bearing streams and prioritize culverts for repair and replacement.
+Action G.4.2.B Support Kokanee Work Group Blueprint and WRIA 8 Implementation Plan projects in the storm and surface water program.